MicrosoftDocs/sql-docs/docs/sql-server/failover-clusters/windows/change-the-ip-address-of-a-failover-cluster-instance.md

 ---
 # Change the IP Address of a Failover Cluster Instance
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]
   This topic describes how to change the IP address resource in an Always On Failover Cluster Instance (FCI) by using the Failover Cluster Manager snap-in.
 The Failover Cluster Manager snap-in is the cluster management application for the Windows Server Failover Clustering (WSFC) service.
+  After this change is performed you should use SQL Server Configuration Manager to update the existing IP Addresses associated with the SQL Server Instance.
+Books Online topic [SQL Server Configuration Manager](../../../tools/configuration-manager/tcp-ip-properties-ip-addresses-tab.md).

 -   **Before you begin:**  [Security](#Security)